archatelain/code-for-eco-532/poly.md

 ```
 /*
 This program mimicks a killer robot which comes to life.
-The robot threatens to destroy the world, counts up to a given integer, and finally says it is actually kidding.
+The robot threatens to destroy the world, counts up to a given integer, and states it is actually kidding.

 Input: an integer
 Output: a bad joke